Sh4e/Legend-Source/README.md

  of making it easier for newfags to get a client for B1.7.3
  since salc1 made a review on the anarchy server
  "2Beta2t.net:27015".

+ NOTE : YES WE KNOW THIS IS A PASTE COPE ABOUT IT

  Use :
  - For use you can export it
        * https://youtu.be/nlZKdifpoUA